hdShang/arxiv-daily/docs/cs-CV/2025-11-01/papers/251100389v1-rethinking-facial-expression-recognition-in-the-era-of-multimodal-la.md

 ---
 layout: default
-title: Rethinking Facial Expression Recognition in the Era of Multimodal Large Language Models: Benchmark, Datasets, and Beyond
+title: "Rethinking Facial Expression Recognition in the Era of Multimodal Large Language Models: Benchmark, Datasets, and Beyond"
 ---

 # Rethinking Facial Expression Recognition in the Era of Multimodal Large Language Models: Benchmark, Datasets, and Beyond